Unfortunately tactical nuclear weapons are needed to deter superpower navies

 Nukes = independence

-Because of the small size of tactical nuclear weapons, we should be able to build enough of them to make Australia an unattractive target for the superpowers.
+Because of the small size of tactical nuclear weapons, we should be able to build enough of them to make Australia an unattractive target.
 Our remoteness also helps – we are not ‘in the way’.

 Like France and the UK, we may be able to retain a ‘bubble’ around the country that could encompass New Zealand and some nearby pacific island nations that the superpowers don’t really need.